-Therefore, I have also been playing with artisan sourdough breads in my cast iron dutch oven.
-For that reason, I now have two sourdough starters (a white one and a dark one).
+Therefore, I have been playing with an artisan sourdough bread recipe in my cast iron Dutch oven.
+And for that reason, I now have two sourdough starters (a white one and a dark one).

-While there are a gazillion good recipes out there, most of them are pretty involved.
+While there seem to be a gazillion good sourdough bread recipes out there, most of them are pretty involved.
 There is a lot of folding and stretching and keeping an eye on the clock.

 With a bit of trial and error and experimenting with unusual ingredients, I am so happy with the recipe that I have come up with.
 And I am even happier to share that with you!

-This bread is a true sourdough bread because we are using a very ripe sourdough starter (you can easily make your own).
+This bread is a true sourdough bread because we are using an active sourdough starter (you can easily make your own).
 And there is a 10 or so hour fermentation time.
 So you get all the health benefits from sourdough fermentation.